We Come This Far by Faith

 When Reverend Johnson passed away the church went through several more internal turmoil with the doors ready to close again.

-Besides housing Highland UCC, the campus also is home to Albina Head Start Programs, Highland Haven Inc., HARRP and HAAYCC.
+Besides housing Highland, the campus also is home to Albina Head Start Programs, Highland Haven Inc., HARRP and HAAYCC.